rickballard/CoCiviumBackUp/legacy/Civium/amendments/README_amendments.md

-# Amendments in Civium
+# Amendments in CoCivium

-The Amendments scroll defines how Civium evolves—gracefully, transparently, and without fracture.
+The Amendments scroll defines how CoCivium evolves—gracefully, transparently, and without fracture.

 It outlines: